 The School of Education offers a Masters of Arts in Teaching (MAT) Program designed to prepare graduate students as certified secondary classroom teachers.
 This program includes theory, pedagogy, research, and an intense practicum and internship.
-Students are admitted as a cohort each Fall semester with applications accepted until September 01.
-Additional cohorts may begin Spring term.
+Students may be admitted as a cohort each Fall semester with applications accepted until September 01.
 Contact Dr. John Sanchez for information by December 01.